 And once we had decided to use fish for our new logo, the imagery proved surprisingly apt.
 Fish, it turns out, symbolise reproduction, life, freedom, the emotions, our unconscious, the quest for enlightenment, flashes of intuition, prophecy, fertility, plenty, prosperity, good luck, longevity and rebirth.
 Salmon, the ultimate homing fish and recently returned to the upper Thames, near our London home, symbolise wisdom – vital in a world flooded with data and information.

 And that’s where the Babelfish fits in.
 Brainchild of the late, great sci-fi author Douglas Adams, it was billed as the universal translator.
 Slip the creature into your ear, we were told, and you could suddenly understand all the Galaxy’s languages.
 If any one organism symbolises my aspirations, and my work across the turbulent, blurring boundaries between business, financial markets, governments and civil society, this is it.

-Finally, for the record, here is the text in which the original website designers, Rupert Bassett and Lynne Elvins, explained the origins of the fish logo:
+Finally, for the record, here is the text in which the original logo designer, Rupert Bassett, explained the origins of the fish logo:

 Part of the original CounterCurrent design for this website, by Rupert Bassett

 John’s original design brief was to produce graphic imagery which would convey the idea of “swimming against the stream”, a strong metaphor for his campaigning lifestyle.
 In addition to this, as he communicates using many different forms of media, I was looking to create a flexible graphic system which could be applied quickly and consistently across multiple formats.

 The Generic Form